 We’ve made a few changes on site to what you might be used to.
 In this article you’ll find everything you need to know about what's open and what to expect from your visit.
 You don't need to book in advance to visit Wray Castle.

+We have parking for 71 cars on site.
 There are three designated disabled parking spaces to the front of the castle.

 During peak times our car park can get very busy.
 We recommend arriving before 11am or after 2pm.
 One of the best ways to arrive at Wray is by the Windermere Lake Cruise boat service from Ambleside.